kartlynng/Data-Analytics-Portfolio/pediatric-tbi-risk-analytics/README.md

 ![Proof](results/plots/LOC_by_ciTBI_bar.png)

-* **Co-Occurring Clavicle Trauma Signals Higher Force:** Patients presenting with clavicle trauma exhibit nearly **double the rate of ciTBI** (~2.1% vs ~1.2%) compared to those without, pointing to higher-impact mechanism of injury.
+* **Visible Head, Face, or Neck Trauma Nearly Doubles ciTBI Risk:** Patients with any evidence of trauma above the clavicles — laceration, abrasion, or hematoma to the scalp, face, or neck — show a ciTBI rate of **2.14%** (417/19,465) versus **1.16%** (125/10,810) in patients without.

 ![Proof](results/plots/clavicle_trauma_prop.png)